+From the very start, therefore, good foundations are therefore laid for students’ future study of Classical languages, or Classical Civilisation, or both!
 Latin forms a foundation to the modern English language, providing valuable linguistic insights to students as a result.
-Moreover, both French and Spanish (modern languages currently offered at JLS) are both directly descended from Latin.
+Moreover, both French and Spanish (the modern languages currently offered at JLS) are both directly descended from Latin.
 Western civilisation, of course, was shaped predominately by the Greeks and the Romans – our study of Ancient Rome in Year 8 aids students’ appreciation of this vital part of our European heritage.

-Latin forms an elective in Year 9 at The John Lyon School; students opting to continue with the subject build upon the firm foundation established in Year 8 to develop a more detailed and sophisticated understanding of Latin language and Roman period civilisation.
+Together with modern languages, Latin forms an early elective from Year 9 at The John Lyon School; students opting to continue with the subject build upon the firm foundation established in Year 8 to develop a more detailed and sophisticated understanding of Latin language and Roman period civilisation.

 Year 9 Latin allows students to explore Book II of the Cambridge Latin Course with rigour and extended learning, facilitating invaluable preparation towards GCSE Level studies in the subject.
 The study of Roman Britain allows students unique insights into the ancient heritage of Britain, while our examination of Roman period Egypt provides more diverse opportunities and enhanced variety of content.